FARC peace deal at risk as right closes in on Colombia presidency - Journal du Cameroun

 Vehemently opposed to the peace deal, the 41-year-old Duque says he would revise it in order to sentence guerrilla leaders guilty of serious crimes to “proportional penalties.”

+On Sunday, as he voted surrounded by his children, Duque said he wanted to make sure that those who commit crimes “pay for them.”

-The former economist and first-term senator says he wants to cut off their access to representation in Congress, enshrined in the agreement, under which the FARC transformed itself into a political party.
+The former economist and first-term senator says he wants to keep former FARC rebels from serving in Congress, enshrined in the agreement, under which the group transformed itself into a political party.

 Duque is buoyed by the backing of his popular mentor, former president and now senator Alvaro Uribe, whose two-term presidency from 2002-2010 was marked by all-out war on the FARC.